atrisovic/weather-panel.github.io/tutorial-content/content/weather-and-climate-data.md

 Longitude can be either of the form `-180:180` or `0:360`.
 In the latter form, `359` is 1$^\circ$W and so forth.
 ```

 The `time` variable can also be listed in a few different formats.
 An integer representation of “days since [some date, often 1850-01-01]” is common, as is an integer representation of the form [YYYYMMDD], among others.
 The key is to always check the description of the variable in the header, and adjust your methods accordingly until it’s in a format you want it in.
-If you're using python, the `xarray` package has the ability to interpret some of these time representations for you and translates them into the `datetime64` class, which makes some kinds of manipulation, like [averaging over months](http://xarray.pydata.org/en/stable/time-series.html), easier.
+If you're using Python, the `xarray` package has the ability to interpret some of these time representations for you and translates them into the `datetime64` class, which makes some kinds of manipulation, like [averaging over months](http://xarray.pydata.org/en/stable/time-series.html), easier.

 Now that you have loaded your weather and climate data, a good practice is to double-check that it is downloaded and processed correctly.
 Common red flags include suspiciously many `NA` / `NaN` values, suspiciously high or low values, or variables that unexpectedly don't line up with geographic features.
 Plotting your data can be a good first-order check: